 |World Employment Social Outlook||Bridging the gender gap – RSTV||Unemployment In India|

-What are the Causes of Gender Discrimination in India?
+What are the Causes of Gender Pay Discrimination in India?

-There are many reasons behind the gender discrimination in India which are listed below.
+There are many reasons behind the gender wage gap or discrimination in India which are listed below.

 - Economic inequalities – low participation rate in the labour force, gender pay gap, property rights.
 Although there are laws to protect women’s property rights it is weakly enforced.

 - Occupational inequalities – very few businesses in India are owned by women.
 There are fewer females in the profession of teachers, scientists and military.

 - Educational inequalities – There is a huge dropout of girls from school education and many of them don’t attain higher education.

 - Health and Survival inequalities – Low birth sex ratio of girl child caused by selective abortion due to a preference for the boy child.

 What is the Equal Remuneration Act 1976?

 It is an Act passed in 1976 by the Government of India to bring in pay parity to men and women workers who are working on the same work or work of a similar nature.
 Under this law, no employer can discriminate against women in recruitment, training, transfer and promotions except in jobs where employment of women are restricted or prohibited as per law.